lenniecottrell/100Days-r2/README.md

 #### Things I want to focus on tomorrow:

+- Fix multiple authors on the BookDetailShelf card
-- Deal with the sign out buttong
+- Deal with the sign out button
 - Maybe address some of the flashing issues
 - Add sorting?